The Future is OK!

 OKit’s

-A digital wellbeing resource will be designed in collaboration & consultation with education providers, Home Ed, pastoral & health professionals, working within and alongside these sectors.
+A digital wellbeing resource will be researched in collaboration & consultation with education providers, Home Ed, pastoral & health professionals, working within and alongside these sectors.
 Under ‘Project OK’s’ umbrella of supporting mental health & wellness the resource will involve CPD & dynamic bite sized creative insights, to engage & inspire children.
 Will have a huge reach.

 ‘Pigeon’ Nuneaton 2025.
 Development of ‘Homing’ from GRIT’s Art on The Streets 2024: